Skip to content

 @Islandstone89

-• Every webpage needs a <main> that wraps all of the content, except for <header> and footer>.
-This is vital for accessibility, as it helps screen readers identify a page's "main" section.
-Replace <section> with <main>.
+• Every webpage needs a <main> element that wraps all of the content, except for <header> and footer>.
+This is vital for accessibility as it helps screen readers identify a page's "main" content.
+Change .card-container into a <main>.

 CSS: